-Creating an editorial calendar also helps you to make time for experimenting with your content.
+Creating an editorial calendar also helps you make time to experiment with your content.

-A lot of content marketing tools help you to conduct experiments and tests on your campaigns.
+Many content marketing tools help you conduct experiments and tests on your campaigns.

-Now that we have discussed all the activities you need to perform before building content marketing strategies, let’s talk about what content you should create.
+Now that we have discussed all the activities you need to perform before building content marketing strategies, let’s discuss what content you should create.

 The one thing you must remember when creating content for promoting your brand is to make that content adaptive.

-Adaptive content refers to a form of content that can be helpful throughout the various platforms.
+Adaptive content is a form of content that can be helpful across various platforms.
 This content majorly caters to the young audience.

 For instance, the content marketing strategies for small businesses will revolve around social media platforms.

-These platforms are dominated by millennials and GenZ audiences.
-Hence, they need to create engaging content and not a formal brochure of their product/services.
+Millennials and GenZ audiences dominate these platforms.
+Hence, they must create engaging content, not a formal brochure of their product/services.

-For instance, if someone has discovered your brand they should have access to CTAs to communicate with your brand.
+For instance, someone who has discovered your brand should have access to CTAs to communicate with it.
 It can be through direct messages, emails, or website bots.

 The audience that we are referring to emphasizes the experience a brand provides through technology and customer support.

-No doubt businesses work towards their customers but they also want results and this is how you can achieve that.
+No doubt businesses work toward their customers, but they also want results, which is how you can achieve that.

 The landing page should give brief information about your business motive and products.

-Optimizing these landing pages with SEO guidelines is an essential step toward effective content marketing strategies.
+Optimizing these landing pages with SEO guidelines is essential for effective content marketing strategies.

 Optimizing your content is one of the primary content marketing strategies.
-Your content should be created with the thought of ranking high on the Google Search Pages.
+Your content should be created to rank high on Google Search Pages.

-To optimize your content, you need to determine your keywords and their semantics.
+You need to determine your keywords and their semantics to optimize your content.